jimbojw/karmarank/content/11-tactics-2-brief.md

 When a tired Director scans your packet at 4:00 PM on a Friday, they will not read your bullet points.
 They _will_ look at the pretty picture.
 The picture says "Up and to the Right."
 The picture says "Competence."

-If you don't know what data visualizations to make, ask your AI of choice something like "what's the canonical/persuasive way to visualize <your kind of data>?".
+If you don't know what data visualizations to make, ask your AI of choice something like "what's the canonical/persuasive way to visualize &lt;your kind of data&gt;?".

 ## 4. Constructing the Brief